2003 FIRA Women's European Championship

-The 2003 FIRA Women's European Championship was the seventh edition of the tournament and featured only eight teams, divided into pools A and B. For the first time the A and B pools were also organised as separate competitions in different venues, and in different weeks.
+The 2003 FIRA Women's European Championship was the eighth edition of the tournament and featured only eight teams, divided into pools A and B. For the first time the A and B pools were also organised as separate competitions in different venues, and in different weeks.
 The A Pool in Malmö was won by Spain, and the B pool by Netherlands.
 France and Spain were represented by their respective "A" teams.